aantron/ocaml.org/data/planet/ocamlpro/new-opam-features-opam-install-dir.md

 <h3>Status of <code>opam build</code></h3>
 <p><code>opam build</code>, as described in a <a href="https://ocamlpro.com/blog/2017_03_16_new_opam_features_opam_build">previous post</a> has been dropped.
 It will be absent from the next Beta, where the following replaces it.</p>
 <h3>Handling a local project</h3>
-<p>Consistently with what was done with local switches, it was decided, where meaningful, to overload the <code>&lt;packages&gt;</code> arguments of the commands, allowing directory names instead, and meaning &quot;all packages defined there&quot;, with some side-effects.</p>
+<p>Consistently with what was done with local switches, it was decided, where meaningful, to overload the <code>&lt;packages&gt;</code> arguments of the commands, allowing directory names instead, and meaning "all packages defined there", with some side-effects.</p>
 <p>For example, the following command is now allowed, and I believe it will be extra convenient to many:</p>
 <pre><code class="language-shell-session">opam install . --deps-only
 </code></pre>